AngryWeather/Shop-frontend/README.md

 ## Categories
 There are four categories to choose from:
 - electronics
 - jewelery
 - men's clothing
-    - women's clothing<br><br>
+- women's clothing

 ![categories](https://user-images.githubusercontent.com/105065960/226219083-fe4d4971-4564-45e6-bcab-28b5eb586a43.png)<br><br>
 For example, clicking on the "electronics" link will display all products from that category.<br><br>
 ![electronics](https://user-images.githubusercontent.com/105065960/226219402-88b4a571-86a1-4692-be59-045a7aef2307.png)<br><br>